credativ/credativ-pg-migrator/README.md

 - Rudimentary migration of views
 - Conversion and migration of functions, procedures, triggers
 - Customizable substitutions of data types and default values of columns
+- Migrator provides reach logging and error handling, has 2 levels of logging - INFO and DEBUG, in case of error, detailed error message is printed
+- By default logging messages are printed both to console and to log file, name of the log file is configurable in command line arguments

 ## Source databases